cmerrick15/kTMP_MEP_Analysis/README.md

 **Step 3 — Generate Figures 4 and 5**
 Run the Python script to load the .csv files saved in .../data/processed/ and generate the figures.

-Example (Python):

-Reproduce_eLife_Figures4_5.py
 This will:

 Load the processed .csv files
 Average across blocks for each subject for each condition and TMS protocol
 Generate Figure 4 and Figure 5

 Save them as .png and .pdf in the figures/ directory

 Citation